 The streets and trails of downtown Colorado Springs are not exactly the "Frozen Tundra of Lambeau Field" but on Super Bowl Sunday more than 1,000 runners will race for paydirt in the annual Super Half Marathon™ and Game Day 5K™.
 School bands and cheerleaders will also be there to ramp up the festivities.

 In an effort to alleviate some of the congestion getting onto the trail, we will be asking that you, the participants, line up based on your expected pace.
 Signage and volunteers will be in the start area to help with this process.

 Pick your race, burn some calories, celebrate your accomplishment with your friends, then head home and catch the big game!

-Race medal/bottle opener for the first 600 finishers in the half marathon (will come in handy during the Super Bowl.)
+Race medal/bottle opener for all finishers (will come in handy during the Super Bowl.)

 Nerf footballs for all the kids!

 Early packet pick-up and registration: 2-5 p.m.
 Saturday, Feb 1st, Plaza of the Rockies.